egap/methods-guides/latex-guide/latex-guide.md

 ## Tips and Tricks

-There are many fantastic tips and guides to improving your writing, from reading paragraphs and sentences out loud to "edit by ear" @howardsbecker1986a to guides specific to academic writing: @gopen1990science and @howardsbecker1986a.
+There are many fantastic tips and guides to improving your writing, from reading paragraphs and sentences out loud to "edit by ear" [@howardsbecker1986a] to guides specific to academic writing: @gopen1990science and @howardsbecker1986a.
 Here, we offer a few directions that improve your writing specifically in LaTeX:

 - Linters such as [alex](https://alexjs.com), [proselint](http://proselint.com),
-  and [write-good](https://github.com/btford/write-good) can be integrated into many text editors (such as [vim](https://www.vim.org/) to highlight your `.tex` document on-the-fly.
+  and [write-good](https://github.com/btford/write-good) can be integrated into many text editors (such as [vim](https://www.vim.org/) to highlight your `.tex` document on-the-fly).
 - In general, avoid the urge to constantly re-compile your document to view its output (figures/diagrams are a different case).
 Your first task is writing not reading.